INVESTOR HREDD PRECISION TOOLS

 ❐ Partially

-Does the scheme require member companies to report on how often the complaint mechanism is used?
+Does the initiative require adhering entities to report on how often the complaint mechanism is used?

 ❐ Yes